Schoyen/integrators/README.md

-# crank-nicolson
-Just your friendly neighborhood Crank-Nicolson solver in Jax
+# Crank-Nicolson solver for ODE's and PDE's